StorjOld/storj-base/README.md

 #### Dependencies

-+ gnu `make`
++ `bash` (or bash compatible shell)
 + `docker`
 + `docker-compose`

 #### Methodology

-Storj-base uses `make` for the main point-of-entry. `make` is an extremely common build tool and should be most widely available.
+Storj-base uses a couple of lightweight bash wrappers around docker for the main point-of-entry. `bash` is a pretty ubiquitous tool and should be most widely available.

-Make is used as a wrapper around more powerful tools that run inside a docker container, where they have all the dependencies they need without the hassle of installation onto the host system.
+These wrappers are used to invoke docker containers/compositions which provide  more powerful tools that would otherwise burden the host with additional dependencies.
+Using docker in this way also ensures a consistent environment when using the tools.

 Control-flow:

-1. User executes `make <some goal>` _(see [make](#make-docshttpswwwgnuorgsoftwaremakemanualmakehtml) and [goal](#goal) in the glossary)_
+1. User executes `./thor.sh <some thor command>` _(see [thor](#) in the glossary)_
-2. [Make](#make-docshttpswwwgnuorgsoftwaremakemanualmakehtml) [recipe](#recipe) runs a docker container or [composition](#composition)/[service](#service), executing the corresponding [thor](#thor-docshttpsgithubcomerikhudathorwiki) task
+2. [Thor](#thor-docshttpsgithubcomerikhudathorwiki) runs in a docker [composition](#composition), executing the corresponding task

-[Thor](#thor-docshttpsgithubcomerikhudathorwiki) is used to perform most tasks as it's much better suited for defining and performing devops tasks than a javascript task runner.
+[Thor](#thor-docshttpsgithubcomerikhudathorwiki) is used to perform most tasks as it's much better suited for defining and performing devops tasks than any javascript task runner I've used (e.g. grunt, gulp, etc.).
-To eliminate the need for a ruby interpreter the [docker](#docker-docshttpsdocsdockercom) dependency is reused in conjunction with the [storjlabs/storj:thor](#storjlabsstorjthor) to provide an environment where the thorfiles are available and executable.

 Additionally, when working in the storj-base repo, a [docker composition](#composition) ([thor.yml](./dockerfiles/thor.yml)) is used to provide access to the thor container as well as mounting the repo directory as a [volume](#volume) at `/storj-base`.